 SIGNING OFFICERS

-The President, the First Vice-President, the Vice-President (Administration) and the Vice- President (Finance) shall be signing officers.
+The President, Treasurer, and Secretary General shall be signing officers.
 The Board of Directors shall have power, from time to time by resolution, to appoint any Director, Member or agent to be a signing officer.
 Such an appointment may be either to sign contracts, documents or instruments in writing generally, or to sign specific contracts, documents or instruments in writing.

+REGISTERED OFFICE

+The registered office of the Corporation will be located within the Province of Ontario and the municipality of Toronto.

+CONDUCT OF MEETINGS

+Unless otherwise specified in these By-laws, meetings of the Members and meetings of the Board will be conducted according to Robert’s Rules of Order (current edition) as necessary for the orderly operation of the meetings of the Corporation.

-SECTION THREE MEMBERSHIP
+SECTION THREE MEMBERSHIP AND REGISTRANTS

-MEMBERSHIP
+MEMBERSHIP AND REGISTRANTS

 Membership

-The membership of the Corporation shall consist of such persons as are members at the time of enactment of this By-law and such other persons as are admitted to membership, except those of the foregoing who have been expelled, are under suspension or who have resigned.
-There are five (5) categories of membership: Regular Members, Associate Members, Honourary Life Members, Honourary Members, and Member Clubs.
-The term "Members" in this By-law refers to Regular Members, Associate Members, Honourary Life Members, and Member Clubs.

-Admission as a Member will require a person or club to pay the established fees before the established due date and presentation of an application form completed to the satisfaction of the current Registration Policy.
+The Corporation has the following categories of Members:

+Club Members - A Judo Club in Ontario composed of Black Belt Members and Registrants and at least one certified Judo Ontario Coach.

+Black Belt Members - An individual holding a black-belt degree recognized by the International Judo Federation who can provide proof by way of certificate of their recognized degree at the time of their application.

-Qualification for Regular Membership
+Qualification for Black Belt Members

-Only a resident of Ontario may be or become a Regular Member.
+Only a resident of Ontario may be or become a Black Belt Member.

-Only a black-belt degree recognized by a Regular Member federation of the International Judo Federation will be accepted as proof of eligibility for Regular Membership.
-An applicant must present a certificate of their recognized degree at the time of their application.
+Only a black-belt degree recognized by a federation of the International Judo Federation will be accepted as proof of eligibility for Black Belt Membership.

-An applicant who is a Regular Member of any other Regular Member association of Judo Canada must relinquish their other Regular Membership on acceptance as a Regular Member of the Corporation.
+An applicant who is a Member or registered with any other association of Judo Canada must relinquish their membership or registration on acceptance as a Black Belt Member of the Corporation.

-A Regular Member who accepts Regular Membership in another Regular Member association of Judo Canada will be deemed to have resigned from the Corporation.
+A Black Belt Member who accepts Membership in another Member association of Judo Canada will be deemed to have resigned from the Corporation.

 The Board of Directors may, at its discretion, allow exceptions to the above in the case of visitors (sensei, foreign students and others).
 Such exceptions may include restrictions such as entry into certain competitions and eligibility for grants.

-The Board of Directors may, at its discretion, allow exceptions to the above in the case of Regular Members temporarily living outside the Province of Ontario who are required to join another association for purposes such as insurance but whose permanent residence is in Ontario and who wish to take part in Ontario events.
+The Board of Directors may, at its discretion, allow exceptions to the above in the case of Black Belt Members temporarily living outside the Province of Ontario who are required to join another association for purposes such as insurance but whose permanent residence is in Ontario and who wish to take part in Ontario events.

-ASSOCIATE MEMBERSHIP

-Associate Membership

-Such persons as are registered with the Corporation as practitioners of Judo but who do not hold a blackbelt degree shall be Associate Members during the time that their registration is current.
+Registration

+Each Member must register with the Corporation and by registering agrees to abide by the Corporation’s By-laws, policies, procedures, rules and regulations.

+Admission and Renewal of Members